 Big business likes to align itself with higher education.
 In the Waterloo Region, there is almost an embarrassment of riches when it comes to the support that successful companies give to the universities and colleges.
 While millions are being given to the University of Waterloo and Conestoga College, who is helping high schools students?

-For 10 years, TNT has made it part of our business philosophy to bring our horticultural expertise to the secondary-school curriculum and create opportunities for young people to excel in this industry.
+For over 10 years, TNT has made it part of our business philosophy to bring our horticultural expertise to the secondary-school curriculum and create opportunities for young people to excel in this industry.
 From founding the Annual Regional Landscape Skills Competitions for Secondary Students to chairing the Waterloo Region District School Board’s landscape/horticulture advisory council or organizing Skills Ontario competitions for landscape students, Rob Tester thrives on seeing young men and women blossom into avid horticulturists as they immerse themselves in the hands-on world of landscaping.

 Offering these kids an opportunity to learn about environmental stewardship and creating living, growing spaces and knowing that some of them will continue this as a career or a life long hobby is very fulfilling.